davidrzs/CreoChain/docs/index.md

 ## Notes on the state of this project

 This software is not production ready, it's mainly a project to investigate whether the concept of storing data in a non distributed blockchain is viable.
-If it is, a more thorough and supported version will be released, if not the project will stay in non production ready.
+If it is, a more thorough and supported version will be released, if not, the project will stay in non production ready.

 ## Copying, Forking, Copy-Pasting &amp; Enhancing